johnbywater/quantdsl/README.md

 ### Power Station

-Here's an evaluation of a power station.
+An evaluation of a power station.
 It uses a market model with two correlated markets.

 This time, the source code imports a power station model from the library.
 The source code for the power station model is copied in below.